Lagos Assembly confirms 2 more nominees for Audit Service Commission – The Sun Nigeria

 Sunday Ani

-The Lagos State House of Assembly, yesterday confirmed two additional nominees for the state Audit Service Commission.
+Lagos State House of Assembly, yesterday confirmed two additional nominees for the Audit Service Commission.

-Recall that on Thursday, May 14, the Assembly rejected Mr. Abiodun Oladipupo Akhigbe, one of the five nominees presented to it by the governor, Babajide Sanwo-Olu for the state Audit Service Commission, while Mr. Jimoh Akanbi Ibrahim was absent.
+On Thursday, May 14, the Assembly rejected Akhigbe, one of the five nominees presented to it by Governor Babajide Sanwo-Olu for the commission, while Ibrahim was absent.

-Also on Thursday last week, three other nominees, Mrs. Oluwatoyin Adepeju Adegbuji-Onikoyi, Mr. Emmanuel Sunday Kappo, and Mrs. Jokotola Ojosipe-Ogundim, were confirmed by the Assembly.
-While Mrs. Adegbuji-Onikoyi would be the chairperson of the Commission, Mr. Kapo and Mrs. Ojosipe-Ogundimu would serve as members of the Commission.
+Also last Thursday, three other nominees, Oluwatoyin Adegbuji-Onikoyi, Emmanuel Kappo and Jokotola Ojosipe-Ogundim, were confirmed by the Assembly.

+While Adegbuji-Onikoyi would be the chairperson of the commission, Kappo and Ojosipe-Ogundimu would serve as members.

-A letter containing the names of the five nominees was sent to the Assembly by the Governor on Wednesda May 13 as read by the Clerk of the House, Mr. Azeez Sanni.
+A letter containing the names of the five nominees was sent to the Assembly by the governor on Wednesday, May 13 as read by the Clerk, Azeez Sanni.

-The three additional nominees were confirmed after a voice vote supervised by the Speaker, Mudashiru Ajayi Obasa.
+The three additional nominees were confirmed after a voice vote supervised by Speaker Mudashiru Obasa.

 Leave a Reply